ValeSer/CV/README.md

 + HTML, CSS, Javascript
 + Ruby, Sinatra
 + Rspec, Jest, Cypress
++ Jira board

 #### Enthusiasm for learning
-+ I am currently attending an online **React** Course by Udemy and planning to learn new technologies as soon as I finish it.
++ I am always learning something new or consolidating my skills.
+At the moment I am consolidating my management skills as a Leader of a team in the Chingu Voyage 46, where I have responsibility as a Product Owner and Scrum Master.

 #### Wellbeing
 + Attending daily **meditation** practice meetings at Makers Academy has equipped me with the skills to handle pressure, manage my emotions effectively and **handle stress** in a positive way.
+Currently attending a 30 days Meditation challenge.

 ---